 Choose a non-stressful time of day.
 For some people, this might be first thing in the morning, before their day gets going.
 Others may choose late at night or midday.
+You also tie it into a Sunday self care practice.
 Find a time when you feel comfortable and have the space to write.

 You can also try timing yourself if you want.
 For example, focus on journaling for ten minutes or five if you're in a hurry.
 You may find that time of day doesn't matter as much as simply concentrating on writing for a set amount of time.